venom1270/AdventOfCode-2022/README.md

 ## Day 9

 Nice task, but kinda got stuck on part 2.
-I have a small bug which produces a wrong answer on my input, but all the test cases work, so it's going to take some more debugging to figure out where th problem is.
+I have a small bug which produces a wrong answer on my input, but all the test cases work, so it's going to take some more debugging to figure out where the problem is 🤔.

 ## Day 10